-- how difficult it is for pedestrians to cross the road
+- how hard it is for pedestrians to cross the road.

 - the number and nature of personal injury accidents, mainly those involving road-users.

 - the volume of traffic throughout a given day compared to the number of pedestrians crossing the road in an area.
 This is classed as frequency of use.